Ford Model AC 2-cylinder Horizontally Opposed Engine, 1904

 Add to SetSummary

-The Ford Motor Company relied on a number of outside suppliers to produce its vehicles in the early years.
-John and Horace Dodge, who would later become car manufacturers, produced this two-cylinder, 10 horsepower engine.
+Ford Motor Company relied on several outside suppliers to produce its vehicles in the company's early years.
+John and Horace Dodge, who later became car manufacturers themselves, produced this two-cylinder, 10-horsepower engine.
 Variations of this engine powered Ford's models A, C, and F. The Model AC combined the body of the Model A with the engine of the Model C.

-The Ford Motor Company relied on a number of outside suppliers to produce its vehicles in the early years.
-John and Horace Dodge, who would later become car manufacturers, produced this two-cylinder, 10 horsepower engine.
+Ford Motor Company relied on several outside suppliers to produce its vehicles in the company's early years.
+John and Horace Dodge, who later became car manufacturers themselves, produced this two-cylinder, 10-horsepower engine.
 Variations of this engine powered Ford's models A, C, and F. The Model AC combined the body of the Model A with the engine of the Model C.

 Artifact